Information About Credit, Insurance Scoring and Their Role In Pricing Your Auto Policy

 Credit Based Insurance Scoring

 The Florida Farm Bureau Insurance Companies use a “credit-based insurance score” as one of several rating factors used in determining the final premium for your Automobile Policy.
-We refer to this rating factor as your “Household Responsibility Rating Factor”.
+We refer to this rating factor as your “Personal Responsibility Factor”.
 Age, gender, marital status, and driving record are all widely accepted rating factors because they are accurate predictors of future losses.
-Your “Household Responsibility Rating Factor” works exactly the same way.
+Your “Personal Responsibility Factor” works exactly the same way.

-Is a way of measuring risk based on your household’s credit history, such as whether you’ve made timely payments, number of open credit card accounts you have, and whether you’ve filed for bankruptcy.
-In determining your “Household Responsibility Rating Factor” we look at the credit based insurance score of you and your spouse (if applicable), and then only use the BEST one score to determine the factor.
+Is a way of measuring risk based on your household’s credit history, such as whether you’ve made timely payments and number of open credit card accounts you have.
+In determining your “Personal Responsibility Factor” we look at the credit based insurance score of you and your spouse (if applicable), and then only use the BEST one score to determine the factor.

 What is an “insurance score” and how does it differ from a “financial credit score?”